 - Maintaining the heritage character of the existing building or streetscape.

 - Respecting the scale and massing of the existing heritage building or streetscape.

-- Retaining the pattern of streetscapes in heritage places.
+- Retaining the patterns and grain of streetscapes in heritage places.

 - Not visually dominating the existing heritage building or streetscape.

 - Not detracting from or competing with the significant elements of the existing heritage building or streetscape.

 - Maintaining the prominence of significant and contributory elements of the heritage place.

 - Respecting the following elements of the heritage place:

-- Pattern, proportion and spacing of elements on an elevation.
+- · Pattern, proportion and spacing of elements on an elevation.

-- Orientation to the street.
+- · Orientation to the street.

-- · Setbacks.
+- Setbacks.

 - Street wall.

-- Relationship between solid and void.
+- · Relationship between solid and void.

-- Roof form.
+- · Roof form.

+- •Chimneys.

-- · Chimney.
+- Verandahs.

 - Materials.

 - Being visually recessive against the heritage fabric through:

-- · Siting.
+- Siting.

 - Mass.

-- Scale.
+- · Scale.

 - Materials.

-- Architectural detailing.
+- · Architectural detailing.

 - Texture.

-- Linking additions to historic form.
+- · Linking additions to historic form.

-- Protecting and conserving the view of heritage places from the public realm (except from laneways).
+- Protecting and conserving the view of heritage places from the public realm (except from laneways, unless fabric visible from laneways is identified as being significant in the Statement of Significance for the place).